com.zfabrik.states

 The most important use-case of this is the heterogeneous designation of worker processes to different purposes using the system state mechanism.
 In essence, the runtime should only download resources of component and execute components as far as required for the implemented scenario.
 The system state mechanism allows to define scenario requirements via a graph of system state and component dependencies.
 See also the worker process javadoc.

 System states can be attained.
-Attaining a system state translates to invoking all components that declare a participation in the state using the configuration property STATES_PARTICIPATION (see there).
+Attaining a system state translates to preparing (see IDependencyComponent) all components that declare a participation in the state using the configuration property STATES_PARTICIPATION or by declaring STATES_DEPENDENCY on the state.

 For example, the system state com.zfabrik.boot.main/process_up is declared like this: